Key Takeaways

 Finding the money, first, gives me the choice to put my money towards the thing I truly want.
 For example, I might prioritize dinner with an old friend who, unexpectedly, dropped into town for the weekend well above the urgency of buying a new bike.
 Or I might realize that building my emergency savings takes precedence over both the dinner and the bike.

 Using “Find the money, first.” as my guide, I’d very likely move that cash right on over to the ‘Dining Out’ category of my savings plan.
 (Great!
-And, while I’m re-prioritizing my funds, I’m more mindful of how much I want to spend on the unplanned dinner—maybe I’ll cap my night’s expenses at $100, instead of going all out, so I can still save money for my bike.)
+And, while I’m re-prioritizing my money, I’m more mindful of how much I want to spend on the unplanned dinner—maybe I’ll cap my night’s expenses at $100, instead of going all out, so I can still save money for my bike.)

 On the other hand, do I really want to spend my bike money on a casual, unplanned Friday night?
 I can tell you with complete confidence that day-to-day impulses, like take-out food or a new streaming subscription, will not send my spirits soaring like the purr of a new bike.